isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 IPv6 Subnet Prefix
 ------------------

 The subnet prefix is the second way to identify a subnet.
-It does not need to have the address part to match the prefix length; for instance, this configuration is accepted:
+Kea can accept non-canonical subnet addresses; for instance, this configuration is accepted:

 ::